CustomGPT.ai Review 2026: Clear Take + Alternatives

 - 0-2 min: Sign up.
 Visit

 /go/customgpt, create an account, supply a card for the 7-day trial.
-Set a day-6 calendar reminder if you’re not ready to commit. - 2-5 min: Create the project.
-Name it after the bot’s purpose (e.g.
+Set a day-6 calendar reminder if you are not ready to commit. - 2-5 min: Create the project.
+Name it after the bot's purpose (e.g.

-support-helpcenter-en), set default language, persona, and tone. - 5-10 min: Connect a knowledge source.
+support-helpcenter-en), set default language, persona, tone. - 5-10 min: Connect a source.
 Easiest: paste your help-center sitemap URL.
 Alternatives: Google Drive, SharePoint, OneDrive, Confluence; or bulk-upload PDFs/DOCX/CSV/JSON.

 - 10-15 min: Test in the dashboard chat.
 Try 3-5 representative questions.
 Confirm the citations expander fires on each.
-If it doesn’t, your corpus is the issue, not the model.
+If it does not, your corpus is the issue, not the model.

 - 15-18 min: Generate the embed snippet.
-Dashboard → Deploy → copy the iframe.
-Paste into your help center, app shell, or staging page.
+Open Deploy and copy the iframe.
+Paste it into your help center, app shell, or staging page.

 - 18-20 min: Wire one downstream.
 Set up the Zapier trigger (